Sarthak-Rajvaidya/deep-learning-from-scratch/README.md

 # 🧠 Deep Learning From Scratch

-A hands-on journey to understand **Deep Learning from the ground up** by learning the intuition, mathematics, and implementation behind neural networks before relying on high-level frameworks.
+A hands-on journey to understand **Deep Learning from the ground up** by learning the intuition, mathematics, and implementation behind neural networks before relying heavily on high-level frameworks.

 > **Understand → Derive → Implement From Scratch → Experiment → Use Frameworks**